PowerPoint Designer improves your slides by automatically generating design ideas that you can choose from.

-PowerPoint Designer automatically suggests options for you when you're online and you add a picture to your PowerPoint presentation.
+PowerPoint Designer automatically suggests options for you when you're online and you add a picture or chart to your PowerPoint presentation.

-Select the slide that you want to add a picture to.
+Select the slide that you want to add a picture or chart to.

-Use Insert > Pictures to add one or more pictures to the slide.
+Use Insert > Pictures or Insert > Chart to add one or more graphics to the slide.